zuplo/docs/docs/articles/dev-portal-json.md

   Portal?
 This is required to enable self-serve of API keys.
 You must select an Auth Provider if this is enabled - by default we give you a demo Auth0 configuration (you should not use this in production).
+- **requireAuthentication** - If set to true, all users are required to authenticate to your Developer Portal.
+Users who navigate to your Developer Portal will immediately be directed to the login page.
+The developer portal will not be accessible to anonymous users (including bots such as Google's crawler).
 - **authentication** - Authentication settings.
 Checkout the [setup guide](./dev-portal-auth.md) to get started.
   - **provider** - Choose your preferred identity provider (Auth0, Okta, etc.).